foundersandcoders/old-coursebook/workshops/week3-FAC7.md

 ## Step 3
 - Complete the empty functions and adjust the HTML to build yourself a Reputation Builder.

+## Step 4
+- Publish your reputation Builder on Git Hub.

 ## Bonus
 - Create new functions to achieve the results of the Top Answerers for a given tag.